 RAISED PANEL INTERIOR DOORS- UP TO 10 DOORS STANDARD 1 FIRE RATED GARAGE DOOR AND 1 NON-INSULATED METAL GARAGE DOOR WITH HOME BUILDS OVER 1,551 SQUARE FEET

-TWO CABLE OUTLETS TWO TELEPHONE OUTLETS DECORATIVE LIGHT FIXTURE PACKAGE AND CARBON AND SMOKE DETECTORS PER CODE ELECTRICAL WIRING PER PLAN TO MEET CODE- CEILING LIGHTS & OUTLETS PER CODE
+CABLE OUTLETS & DECORATIVE LIGHT FIXTURE PACKAGE AND CARBON AND SMOKE DETECTORS PER CODE ELECTRICAL WIRING PER PLAN TO MEET CODE- CEILING LIGHTS & OUTLETS PER CODE

 SIX RECESSED LIGHTS IN KITCHEN AREA GLOBES AND WALL SCONCES WHERE INDICATED ON PLAN 2 WIRE AND BRACE FOR CEILING FANS